risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

 ## Download the source file

-  As prerequisites, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.
+As a prerequisite, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.
 Ensure that it is running before launching the cluster.

   Then, clone the [risingwave](https://github.com/risingwavelabs/risingwave) repository.